whoisdinanath/bibliocrypt-v2/README.md

 - Efficient search functionality for quick resource discovery.
 - Borrowing and returning system with automated due date tracking.
 - Robust data storage and retrieval mechanisms.
+- Improved user experience
+- Integration with other system